silver fancy faucet for downstairs bathroom

 I think it is beneficial to learn both methods if you

-are serious about
+are serious about it.

 I think a copper foil followed by a lead class is the way to go.
 Lead needs a few extra tools that copper foil doesn't but all of your tools from copper foil can be used for lead.
 Copper foil is also cheaper to make mistakes while you are learning to solder.